doofinder/llm_composer/README.md

 end
 ```

-**Note:** Cost tracking calculates expenses based on the pricing parameters you provide in the provider options.
-You must specify `input_price_per_million` and `output_price_per_million` when `track_costs: true` is enabled.
-Costs are calculated automatically using the `CostInfo` struct and are included in the response.
+**Note:** Automatic pricing requires starting the ETS cache (see Starting Cache section).
+Manual pricing does not require the cache.
+If automatic pricing sources (models.dev or OpenRouter API) are unavailable, token counts are still tracked, but costs will be nil.
+All cost information is available in the `CostInfo` struct within responses.

 ### Additional Features
 * Auto Function Execution: Automatically executes predefined functions, reducing manual intervention.